 Whether you’re having a new dryer vent installed in Green Bayd in your home or want to replace an unsafe vinyl or foil wrapped dryer vent line, Dryer Vent Wizard of Green Bay will get the job done in full compliance with all safety codes for dryer vent installation.
 For the short run from your dryer to the main vent line, we use a flexible aluminum vent.
 Many plumbers use the foil-wrapped venting because it’s easy to install and cheap.
 We don’t.
 This transition venting is where the exhaust from your dryer is hottest, so it only makes sense to install an aluminum vent line there.

 Dryer Vent Cleaning

-Dryer Vent Wizard of Green Bay provides professional dryer vent cleaning for homes and businesses throughout the Green Bay area.
+Dryer Vent Wizard provides Dryer Vent Cleaning in Green Bay.
 Our technicians are courteous, respectful of your home, and committed to providing the best dryer vent cleaning service in Green Bay.
 In most cases, a yearly vent cleaning is recommended.
 However, if you do more than 5 loads of laundry per week, you should consider having your vent cleaned every 6 months.
 Don’t take chances with your home and family, schedule your dryer vent cleaning now.